-During their entire time in Drexel's public policy program, students are engaged in a single research project — what we call a "case study" — on a specific policy-related program or organization of their choosing.
-Though you are not expected to have chosen a specific case study prior to your entry in the program, it helps to have some thoughts about the general policy areas and issues in which you are interested.
-Please use this essay to discuss potential policy areas or issues you might like to explore for your case study.
-In addition, please discuss how your background, experience, interest, and/or values, when combined with a Drexel degree, will enable you to pursue these goals successfully.
+During their entire time in Drexel's public policy program, students are engaged in a single research project — a "case study" — on a specific policy-related program or organization of their choosing.
+Though students are not expected to have chosen a specific case study prior to their entry in the program, it helps to have some thoughts about the general policy areas and issues in which they are interested.
+Please provide approximately 300 to 500 words to discuss potential policy areas or issues you might like to explore for your case study project.
+In addition, please discuss how your background, experience, interests, and/or values, when combined with a Drexel degree, will enable you to pursue your professional/personal goals successfully.

 Submit your essay with your application or through the Discover Drexel portal after you submit your application.

 Upload your résumé as part of your admission application or through the Discover Drexel Portal after you submit your application.

 Letters of Recommendation

 Two letters of recommendation are required.
 To electronically request recommendations, you must list your recommenders and their contact information on your application.
 We advise that you follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
 Additionally, it is your responsibility to confirm that your recommenders will submit letters by your application deadline and follow up with recommenders who have not completed their recommendations.